c2d7fa/zt/README.md

 ## Best practices

-The following are some of my recommendations for how to get the most out of your Zettelkasten, based on my experience.
-I don't claim that this is *the* Zettelkasten methodology; these are just some tips that have worked for me.
+The following are some of my recommendations for how to get the most out of your Zettelkasten, based on my own experience.
+I don't claim that this is *the* Zettelkasten methodology; these are just some recommendations that make sense to me.

 <a id="zettelkasten-isnt-for-organization"></a>
-#### Zettelkasten isn't designed for keeping track of things
+#### Don't use Zettelkasten a Zettelkasten to keep track of things

 Zettelkasten is designed for research and writing, not as an organizational system.
 In fact, I like to think of Zettelkasten as a kind of "tool for forgetting".
 You can use the Zettelkasten to think through complex problems in a structured way, completely forget about everything you just wrote down, and then wait for the Zettelkasten to bring those ideas up to you again, as though it were a kind of conversation partner.
-Later, the little slips can be stictched together into a publishable piece.
+Later, the individual notes can be stictched together into a larger publishable piece.

 However, this process isn't magical.
 It isn't entirely reliable, and it certainly isn't timely.
-So if you need a tool for organizing your life, look elsewhere – Zettelkästen are completely unsuitable for storing things such as reminders, calendars, project reference material, todo-lists, or other information that's actually important for you to remember!
+So if you need a tool for organizing your life, look elsewhere – Zettelkästen are not the right tool for storing things such as reminders, calendars, project reference material, todo-lists, or other information that's actually important for you to remember.

 <a id="three-tools"></a>
-#### My suggestion for an organizational system that integrates Zettelkasten
+#### Integrate your Zettelkasten with your organizational system

-If you *do* need an organizational system, here is my suggestion for an approach that uses zt to integrate your Zettelkasten with two other systems.
-I think about it as three distinct "tools": one for thinking and writing (Zettelkasten), one for remembering and keeping track of things, and one for planning out my day (daily log).
+If you *do* need an organizational system, you're welcome to take some inspiration from my approach that uses zt to integrate Zettelkasten with two other systems.
+It consists of three different "tools": one for thinking and writing (Zettelkasten), one for remembering and keeping track of things, and one for planning out each day (daily log).

 *The Zettelkasten:* When there's something that I want to rediscover later, but forget about in the meantime, I add it to the Zettelkasten.
+This includes not only research notes and snippets of writing, but also ideas for future projects, interesting bookmarks and articles that I haven't yet read, and anything else that I want to find again but which isn't in itself critically important.
 Luhmann's original formulation is basically perfect for this purpose, and my digital Zettelkasten implementation is designed to emulate it as closely as practically possible.

 *The big list:* If Zettelkasten is a [tool for forgetting](#zettelkasten-isnt-for-organization), then this is my "tool for